 Paleo diets and poor health

-This latest research, out of Australia, looked at the make-up of microbiota and associated metabolic effects in people following a paleo diet.
+, out of Australia, looked at the make-up of microbiota and associated metabolic effects in people following a paleo diet.
 Those eating this way for more than a year had unfavourable changes in the composition of gut microbiota and increased levels of the metabolite trimethylamine N-oxide (TMAO).
 This metabolite is linked to the development of cardiovascular disease.

 In contrast, a Mediterranean style diet has long been linked with good health for a majority of people.
 This type of diet is packed full of healthy fresh fruits, vegetables, legumes, whole grains, and unsaturated fats.
 The researchers compared the paleo dieters to those eating a balanced diet that included grains, legumes, and dairy, and found clear signs that the paleo diet had a negative impact on microbiota.